Chhoti Si Mulaqat

-Plot Summary
+Plot

-Rupa goes on a trip with her grandmother (Pratima Devi) to the village where they meet the ailing Rai Saheb (Badri Prasad), a wealthy old gentleman.
+Rupa goes on a trip with her grandmother to the village where they meet the ailing Rai Saheb, a wealthy old gentleman.
 Rai Saheb has a grandson, Rajju, whom Rai Saheb and Rupa's grandfather had long ago decided would someday be married to Rupa.
 Rai Saheb uses emotional blackmail to persuade Rupa's grandmother to agree to an engagement between Rupa and Rajju.
 But then Rai Saheb has a heart attack and on his deathbed, he insists that Rupa and Rajju be married immediately.
-Both the children are under-age and do not know nor understand that they have been married.
+Both the children are underage and do not know nor understand that they have been married.
 Rupa's mother, back at home discovers the truth and vows to wipe out every single memory of Rupa ever being married.
-Years laters, Rupa (Vyjayanthimala) has now grown up to be a lovely young lady and is in love with Ashok (Uttam Kumar).
+Years later, Rupa has now grown up to be a lovely young lady and is in love with Ashok.
 Rupa introduces Ashok to her mother, who approves of him, and plans are set to marry them.
-Then Roopa finds out that she has already been married in child-hood.
-This creates a conflict in her.
+Then, Roopa finds out that she was married when she was young.
+This creates a conflict within her.
 Others too find out and all of a sudden Roopa is ostracized.
 To add menace to the situation, Rupa's cousin Sonia plots to separate Ashok from her.
-How will Rupa and Ashok deal with this stigma?
-Will they triumph in their love?

-Finally she returns to her in-laws place, only to find that her childhood husband is none other than Ashok.
+Finally, she returns to her in-laws' place, only to find that her childhood husband is none other than Ashok.